 When to Consult a Professional

 If you are not 100 percent certain that your pool needs to be drained, you should consult a professional.
 Many pool repairs can be done underwater, and many problems with the water can be treated rather than requiring replacement.
-If you do not know what the water table is in your area, or you are not completely certain that you know how to drain your pool, talk with a pool pro that can help out.
+If you do not know what the water table is in your area or are not entirely sure you know how to drain your pool, talk with a pool pro who can help.